mivalov/rwdp/README.md

 This will build the necessary image, and run a container in a detached mode.
 The running container already includes the application and its dependencies, so you will not need to install anything else for this project.

-Once the execution process is complete, you can open `localhost:5000` in your favourite browser.
+When the execution process is complete, you can open `localhost:5000` in your favourite browser.

 ### 2. Python Venv
 [Venv](https://docs.python.org/3/library/venv.html) is a Python built-in module, which can be used for creating lightweight virtual environments.